GrizzHacks/Beginners-Portal/Pokedex/README.md

 > Some of the reference pages may be a bit confusing based on your knowledge level, but that's okay.
 Try to understand as much as you can, and also feel free to look some stuff up.
 We're performing a very basic version of OOP, and likely won't get into the meat of what it is.
 > If you are interested in reading a basic explaination of the finer points of OOP, [freeCodeCamp has an excellent article.](https://www.freecodecamp.org/news/object-oriented-programming-concepts-21bb035f7260/)

-You'll also want to understand what a [variable](https://www.kidscodecs.com/variables/) is.

 #### What We've Learned
-- Object-Oriented Programming (OOP) is a programming technique that comes from defining classes which represent object(s).
+- Object-Oriented Programming (OOP) is a programming technique that operates around the idea of defining classes which represent object(s).
 - Objects are defined by their state and behavior, which themselves are defined by their attributes and methods, respectively.
 - Variables are names used to represent values or objects in code.
 > [Here is an explaination of variables in Java](https://www.geeksforgeeks.org/variables-in-java/).
 I'll also go over specific ones later on in the code.